ArtemKuznetsovv/flask-message-system/Readme's/get.md

 {"error": "No messages for this specific query"}
 ```

-* ###Notes
+* ### Notes

-    **The endpoints get all messages for a specific user and get all unread messages for a specific user
+    **The endpoints get all messages for a specific user, and get all unread messages for a specific user
 are combined in this one endpoint**
+    **Also note that you can get only messages that are meant for you**